Proteusiq/hisia/README.md

 Notebook folder contains playground [model_train notebook](https://github.com/Proteusiq/hisia/blob/master/notebooks/model_training.ipynb) to reproduce the model scores and also explore what the model has learned.
 Same parameters and data used to train Hisia.

-:warning:**Running `from hisia import Hisia` will create a directory `hisia` and move with `model/base_model.pkl` and `model/data/stops.pkl` in it on the current directory, if the files do not exits.** Until now, I cannot figure out how I can package this library with `poetry` and direct to correct location. **Recommendation:** Use the same location to run this sentiment analyzer.
+:warning:**Running `from hisia import Hisia` will create a directory `hisia` and move with `model/base_model.pkl` and `model/data/stops.pkl` in it onto the current directory, if the files do not exits.** Until now, I cannot figure out how to package this library with `poetry` in the way to it correctly find the model and stopwards. **Recommendation:** Use the same folder/location to run this sentiment analyzer.

 Features
 --------